Yuvaraj0702/Stream-Data-Analysis/README.md

-# Efficient Data Stream Anomaly Detection
+# Efficient Data Stream Anomaly Detection for random data

 This project is a Python-based tool for detecting anomalies in a data stream using Z-score and Exponentially Weighted Moving Average (EWMA) techniques.
 It simulates a dynamic data stream, detects anomalies, and visualizes cycles and anomaly points in real-time.